-Some organisations located on JCU campuses are independent of the university and have their own complaint processes.
-If your complaint directly relates to the actions or operations of the following organisations, you will have to lodge your complaint with that organisation.
-Find a list of organisations here.
+Some organisations and services associated with JCU are independent of the University and have their own complaint processes.
+These include the Student Association and student-run clubs, accommodation, catering services and a range of other organisations.
+If your complaint directly relates to the actions or operations of these organisations, you must lodge your complaint with them unless it relates to Sexual Misconduct.

-The Student Complaints Management Policy and Procedure outlines JCU’s approach to managing student complaints where there is no other existing policy dealing with your complaint.
+The Student Complaints Policy and Procedure outlines JCU’s approach to managing student complaints where no other policy dealing with your complaint exists.
 This policy provides a mechanism for students to submit a formal complaint that will be considered by an appropriate decision-maker.

 Any person you approach about your complaint, whether you wish to deal with it informally, or through a more formal process, will need to be able to understand your concern.
 Before you approach someone about your complaint, you should take the following steps.

-Think through the issues and how they arose: Might there have been a misunderstanding?
+Think through the issues and how they arose: Was there a misunderstanding?
 Has there been an error?
-Is there something that I should have done, which I forgot?
+Is there something I forgot and should have done?